Tim Cook: People didn't pay attention to iPhone battery update

 The problem now is that even though Apple moved swiftly, supply of some of the replacement batteries may be exhausted. iPhone 6 Plus batteries, for example, reportedly won't be available until March.

+Cook intimated, though, that customers will, in a developer beta next month, be given more information and choice about the phone-slowing.
+Users be able to see whether it's happening.
+But, added Cook, "if you don't want it, you can turn it off."

+He said he didn't recommend it, as the phone might endure a sudden restart.

-As Apple announced on Wednesday it's investing $30 billion in the US and adding 20,000 jobs, I suspect that the battery snafu may not have too great an effect on Apple's brand.
+Apple announced on Wednesday it's investing $30 billion in the US and adding 20,000 jobs, but I suspect the battery snafu may not have too great an effect on Apple's brand.

 I fear that consumers have progressively lost trust in tech companies doing anything other than what suits tech companies.
 They've just accepted it as reality.